jaxdaddy/prompt_compare_app/README.md

     *   **Cosine Similarity:** A quantitative measure of semantic similarity between the summary and the news articles, calculated using `sentence-transformers`.
     *   A final combined relevance score is derived from these two metrics.

+*   **Automated Summary Evaluation:** The application includes a `summary_evaluator` module that provides a detailed analysis of the generated summaries based on a set of predefined metrics.
+These metrics include:
+    *   **Relevance:** Metric Alignment, Data Relevance, and Primer Consistency.
+    *   **Readability:** Structure, Clarity, and Writing Quality.
+    *   A final **Composite Score** is calculated based on a weighted average of the relevance and readability scores.

 *   **Debug Mode:**
     *   When `DEBUG=True` in the `.env` file, the application will fetch news for only the first two company tickers.
 This allows for faster testing of the application pipeline.
     *   When `DEBUG=False`, the application will fetch news for all identified tickers.